Taxing big business to fix the housing crisis

 To fix the housing crisis.
 The union wants a super profits tax imposed on companies making more than $100 million a year to fund the building of new homes

-The top construction union boss says more than half a trillion dollars is needed to meet Australia’s demand for social and affordable housing, and the only way to raise the funds is to introduce what he calls a “circuit-breaker” tax on super profits.
+The top construction union boss says more than half a trillion dollars is needed to meet Australia’s demand for social and affordable housing, and the only way to raise the funds is to introduce what he calls a “circuit-breaker” tax on mega profits.

 Speaking to Nadia Mitsopolous on ABC Radio Perth Smith said that only the very highest performing businesses will be impacted.